NIHFAB/PREX-GUI-FAB/README.md

 ```

 # Step-by-Step Tutorial
 Before using the code in this repository on a project, it is helpful to understand how information flows in the code.
-To really understand how the software works, one must understand how data might travel from the graphical user interface (GUI) to an embedded microcontroller (i.e. a Teensy or Arduino) and vice versa.
-Visit the Wiki page (https://github.com/NIHFAB/PREX-GUI-FAB/wiki) for more details.
+To really understand how data might travel from the graphical user interface (GUI) to an embedded microcontroller (i.e. a Teensy or Arduino) and vice versa, visit the Wiki page (https://github.com/NIHFAB/PREX-GUI-FAB/wiki).

 # Publications